Mile High Lime Meringue Tart Recipes

 • For the meringue, whip the egg whites, cream of tartar, and 1/4 teaspoon salt in the bowl of an electric mixer fitted with the whisk attachment on high speed until frothy.
 With the mixer still running, slowly add the remaining 1/2 cup of sugar and beat until the meringue is thick and shiny, about 2 minutes.

 • Cream the butter and sugar in the bowl of an electric mixer fitted with the paddle attachment for 1 minute.
-On low speed, add the eggs and egg yolks one at a time, and then add the lemon zest, lemon juice, and salt.
+On low speed, add the eggs, one at a time, and then add the lime zest, lime juice, and salt.
 Don't worry; it will look curdled.

-• Pour the mixture into a small saucepan and cook over medium-low heat for 8 to 10 minutes, until thick, stirring constantly with a wooden spoon.
-Whisk briskly when it starts to thicken and cook over low heat for 1 to 2 minutes, whisking constantly.
+• Pour the mixture into a small saucepan and cook over medium-low heat for 6 to 8 minutes, until thick, stirring constantly with a wooden spoon.
+Whisk briskly when it starts to thicken and cook over low heat for a minute or two, whisking constantly.
 Don't allow it to boil!
 It will be 175 degrees F on an instant-read thermometer.
-Pour into a bowl and cool to room temperature.
+Pour into a bowl, cover with plastic wrap and chill.

 MILE-HIGH LIME MERINGUE TART